vinaygoel/ars-workshop/README.md

 ##### Setup Hadoop and Pig in Pseudo Distributed Mode #####

-In these steps you will install a local version (aka "pseudo-distributed") of Hadoop and will also install Pig, which is a language for writing large-scale data analysis jobs that run on Hadoop.
+In these steps you will install a local version (aka `pseudo-distributed`) of Hadoop and will also install Pig, which is a language for writing large-scale data analysis jobs that run on Hadoop.
 Simply put, Pig scripts describe the jobs you want to run and Hadoop manages running the job.
 Though you are running Hadoop on a single node (your computer) the processes are the same as they they were running in a "distributed" environment (across many computers).

 Download and setup [Hadoop](http://hadoop.apache.org/) and [Pig](http://pig.apache.org/) - Pseudo-distributed mode: